tddg/cs571-spring20/proj0a.md

 2. Commit all your changes by typing:

 	```
-	% git commit -am 'the final awesome solution of proj0a: [Your Name] and [Your Mason GID]'
+	% git commit -am 'the final awesome solution of proj0a: [Your Name] and [Your GMU ID]'
 	```

 And that's all.
 We will check the timestamp (your last commit